vitostamatti/discrete-event-simulation-python/README.md

 ## About <a name = "about"></a>

-I've noticed that there aren't that many examples of semi-complex discrete event simulation models made with python and simpy, so I decided to create this repository to share some of my own experiments.
+I realized that there aren't many examples of semi-complex discrete event simulation models made with python and simpy, so I decided to create this repository to share some of my own experiments.

 ## Usage <a name = "about"></a>